rkyzk/ecopost/README.md

 -	posts commented by them
 -	posts bookmarked by them

-Users can read the entire content of the post<br>
+Users can read the entire content of the posts<br>
 Users can search stories by title, authors and other factors<br>
 Users can sign up to become members<br>
 Members can like and bookmark posts<br>
 Members can leave comments for the posts<br>
+Members can write their own stories and submit them for evaluation<br>
 Members can edit and delete comments<br>
-Members can write their own stories and submit them for evaluation<br>
 Members can update or delete their posts before submitting them<br>

-## Notes on the Design
+## Notes on Design
 The overall appearance is kept simple and clean in order to avoid interfering with various colors that the featured images will bring in.

 **About the Colors**